ibm-cloud-docs/hpc-spectrum-symphony/troubleshooting.md

 {: troubleshoot}
 {: support}

 Our offering automatically selects instance profiles for dedicated hosts to be the same prefix (for example, bx2 and cx2) as ones for worker instances (`worker_node_instance_type`).
 However, available instance prefixes can be limited, depending on your target region.
-So, if you use dedicated hosts, please check `ibmcloud target -r {region_name}` and `ibmcloud is dedicated-host-profiles` to see if your `worker_node_instance_type` has the available prefix for your target region.
+If you use dedicated hosts, check `ibmcloud target -r {region_name}` and `ibmcloud is dedicated-host-profiles` to see whether your `worker_node_instance_type` has the available prefix for your target region.